 - The CMOs of today must refocus their marketing efforts on meeting the customers’ needs rather than on simple promotion.

-- Empathy is the counter-intuitive secret to understand what customers want, so we can deliver ROI.
+- Empathy based marketing is the counter-intuitive secret to understand what customers want, so we can deliver ROI.

 Why Successful Marketing Is More Than Just Advertising